Parma Panthers: Recent team history

 2012 - The team welcomed two new Americans: Kevin Grayson (WR) and Tyrell Sales (LB), while RB Jaycen Taylor Spears returned to the team for another season.
 During the season, the Panthers suffered only two defeats, the first against the Giants of Bolzano in week 2, and then against the Catania Elephants in week 6.
 They finished the season in second place, behind the Catania Elephants.
 The Super Bowl was played in Varese, which is neutral site between the two teams.
 The Panthers were triumphant by a score of 61 to 43, leading to the Panthers third consecutive Italian Football League championship.
 The MVP of the game was awarded to WR Kevin Grayson.

 2013 - Bringing in three new Americans for the 2013 campaign, the Panthers welcome Jared Karstetter (WR/DB), Ryan Christian (RB/DB), and Ben Johnson (LB/TE).
-With a strong core that had been mostly been together for a few years and as many championships, the Panthers looked to continue their dominance of the IFL.
+With a strong core that had been mostly together for a few years and as many championships, the Panthers looked to continue their dominance of the IFL.
 With an offense led by QB Tommaso Monardi and a slew of veteran playmakers, and a defense anchored by veteran linemen and defensive backs, the squad entered the regular season with confidence.
 Dismayed only by a solitary Week 4 loss to the Ancona Dolphins, 20-28, the Panthers cruised through the rest of the regular season and entered the playoffs with a first round bye.
 The semifinal matchup was, of course, against the only team to beat the Panthers in regular season play, the Ancona Dolphins.
 This time around, the Panthers high-powered offense and suffocating defense submerged and drowned the Dolphins by a score of 34-16.
 The final game of the season, the IFL Super Bowl, would match up the Panthers and a team they had already beaten twice, the Milan Seamen.
 While the game was initially back-and-forth and competitive, like so many other times in 2013, the Panthers eventually ran away with it for a final score of 51-28 and a 4th consecutive IFL title.